markets/awesome-ruby/README.md

 ## Misc

+* [any_login](https://github.com/igorkasyanchuk/any_login) – simple way to login with any user to make your development life easier.
 * [auto_html](https://github.com/dejan/auto_html) - Rails extension for transforming URLs to appropriate resource (image, link, YouTube, Vimeo video...)
 * [Betty](https://github.com/pickhardt/betty) - Friendly English-like interface for your command line.
 Don't remember a command?
 Ask Betty.
 * [Device Detector](https://github.com/podigee/device_detector) - A precise and fast user agent parser and device detector, backed by the largest and most up-to-date user agent database.